PaulskPt/RPi4B_MQTT_multi_topic_subscriber/README.md

 You need a Raspberry Pi 4 or 5 with a Raspberry Pi Sense Hat V2.

-You need to install a venv in folder /home/<user>/env.
+You need to install a venv in folder ```/home/<user>/env```.

-Next step, for this subscriber device, copy the files of this repo from these subfolders [here](https://github.com/PaulskPt/RPi4B_MQTT_multi_topic_subscriber/tree/main/src/Subscriber) to the following  directory:
+Next step, for this subscriber device, copy the files of this repo from this subfolder [here](https://github.com/PaulskPt/RPi4B_MQTT_multi_topic_subscriber/tree/main/src/Subscriber) to the following  directory:
 ```
 /home/<User>/env/mqtt
 ```